Welcome to Santa Barbara Home Designer

 Beautiful kitchen range hoods can be built to compliment other plaster detailing throughout your custom home, most notably your fireplaces.

-LEFT: A local Santa Barbara homeowner and I discuss next steps for her kitchen remodel, now that the Artisans had completed the range hood.
+Here, a local Santa Barbara homeowner and I discuss next steps for her kitchen remodel (now that the Artisans had completed the range hood).

-We discuss the pros and cons of layout options as we think about the pattern in the decorative Spanish style tile options she is considering.
+We discuss the pros and cons of layout options for the decorative Spanish-style tile options she is considering.

 Types of Spanish style Interior Doors: